DataDog/datadog-agent/comp/otelcol/converter/README.md

 ### Extensions

 The converter looks for the `pprof`, `health_check`, `zpages` and `datadog` extensions.
-If these are defined in the service pipeline, it does nothing.
-If any of these extensions are not defined, then it will add it's own extension config (name: `<extension_name>/dd-autoconfigured`) and add this in the services extension pipeline.
+If these are already defined in the service pipeline, it makes no changes.
+If any of these extensions are not defined, it will add the extensions config (name: `<extension_name>/dd-autoconfigured`) and add the component in the services extension pipeline.

 ### Infra Attributes Processor

 The converter will check for any pipelines which have the dd exporter without the infraattributes processor.
-If it finds any matches, it will add it's own infra attributes config (name: `infraattributes/dd-autoconfigured`) and add this to each pipeline with the dd exporter.
-It adds this processor in last place in the processors slice.
+If it finds any matches, it will add the infra attributes config (name: `infraattributes/dd-autoconfigured`) and add the processor to the pipeline.
+It adds the processor in last place in the processors slice.

 ### Prometheus Receiver

 The converter will check to see if a prometheus receiver is defined which points to the service internal telemetry metrics address.
-It will also check that this receiver is used in the same pipeline as *all* configured datadog exporters.
+It then checks that this receiver is used in the same pipeline as *all* configured datadog exporters.

-If it finds datadogexporters which are not defined in a pipeline with the prometheus receiver, it will add it's own prometheus config (name: `prometheus/dd-autoconfigured`), and then create it's own pipeline `metrics/dd-autoconfigured/<dd exporter name>` which contains the prometheus receiver and the datadog exporter.
+If it finds datadogexporters which are not defined in a pipeline with the prometheus receiver, it adds the prometheus config (name: `prometheus/dd-autoconfigured`), and then create it's own pipeline `metrics/dd-autoconfigured/<dd exporter name>` which contains the prometheus receiver and the datadog exporter.

 ## Provided and enhanced config